xzyfer/us-travel-checklist/README.md

 ### TODO
 * Visit/tour the Google campus
 * Skate around Golden Gate Park
-* Catch a cable car in San Fransisco
+* Catch a cable car in San Francisco
 * Drive (on the wrong side of the road)
 * See Penn & Teller in Las Vegas
 * See a band play (US rock bands don't often travel to Australia)